Cleod9/SpriteSatchel/Readme.md

 - Save your project's settings to a file so that you can quickly re-export the next time you open
 - Add multiple SWF files as sources
 - Specify individual sheets to exclude from the export
-- PNG sequence export mode to export solely individual PNGs
+- PNG sequence export modes to export solely individual PNGs

 ### Why SpriteSatchel? ###